SharonWHLing/gtfs_bus_stop_frequency_plotter/README.md

 How to use:

-1) REQUIRES a GTFS zip file; you can use the Atlanta MARTA one uploaded with this script to test it out.
+1) REQUIRES a GTFS zip file; I used MARTA's (https://www.itsmarta.com/app-developer-resources.aspx)

 2) Install the packages and set up your base tables as per the first part of the R script.